- Cause Mapping®

 These three issues can be traced backward, using the same inquisitive “Why” focused questioning that has built the rest of the Cause Map.
 We can see these incidents breaking out into multiple causes.

 The issues with standard tests were somewhat similar to the reasons the manufacturer chose to use melamine and CA in the first place: They do a good mimicking protein response.
 Also, there are no standards for these contaminants and were therefore not tested.

 The inadequacy of the inspections themselves was due to two causes.
 One is that importers received no Chinese export inspections from China.
 The other is that the FDA doesn’t have access to Chinese plants.

-Finally, the paperwork inaccuracy was due to certification from the broker that the shipment met material specification, and material specifications forbid foreign material.
+Finally, the paperwork inaccuracy was due to certification from the broker that the shipment met the material specifications, and material specifications forbid foreign material.

 Solving the 2007 Pet Food Contamination

 There are multiple causes to every issue— and the pet food contamination tragedy is no different.
-The Cause Map demonstrates that, at a high level analysis, there were only two causes.
-At a more detailed level we can see 7 causes, 19 causes and 56 causes.
-All of the levels of the Cause Map are accurate; some simply have more detail that others.
+The Cause Map demonstrates that, at a high-level analysis, there were only two causes.
+At a more detailed level, we can see 7 causes, 19 causes and 56 causes.
+All of the levels of the Cause Map are accurate; some simply have more detail than others.
 In this incident, adding detail was the right decision because it added potential solutions.